 This article is very persuasive.
 By the end you will wonder why you ever used Visio.
 It gets more technical as you progress, so stop reading whenever you want (I suppose this is true whether I wrote this sentence or not).
-I discuss: Just want the code? https://bitbucket.org/andysprague44/sprague.andy.plantuml.c4 C4 C4 diagrams are a great wayContinue reading “Diagrams as Code – C4 diagrams with Azure icons”
+I discuss: C4 diagrams (and why) how to use code to generate them (andContinueContinue reading “Diagrams as Code – C4 diagrams with Azure icons”

 Python – (Ab)Using Environments